2decomp-fft/2decomp-fft/README.md

 ```
 cmake -S $path_to_sources -B $path_to_build_directory -DBUILD_TARGET=gpu
 ```
+Note, further configuration can be performed using `ccmake`, however the initial configuration of GPU builds must include the `-DBUILD_TARGET=gpu` flag as shown above.

 By default CUDA aware MPI will be used together with `cuFFT` for the FFT library.
 The configure will automatically look for the GPU architecture available on the system.
 If you are building on a HPC system please use a computing node for the installation.
 Useful variables to be added are

  - `-DENABLE_NCCL=yes` to activate the NCCL collectives